Euclideon/vaultclient/docs/UserGuide.md

 Here the user can adjust several settings that change the appearance of the client:

   - A visual theme can be chosen to change the overall colour scheme, options are Light or Dark.
+  - There is a slider for changing the maximum distance at which Points of Interest are visible.
   - The user can choose to display diagnostic information, such as the frame-rate.
   - The user can choose to display advanced GIS settings in the top-right corner.
   - The user can choose to limit the FPS when the client is running in the background, reducing interference with other open programs.